alexio81/speg-fork-pr-me/README.md

 ## Autores
 - Fer Martin - f3r
-- Alessio
+- Alessio - alexio81
 ## Frase Motivacional Favorita
 - If you can dream it, you can achieve it
-- nothing is imposible
+- nothing is impossible